-- An explicit explanation of the reasons why the current method would become irrelevant due to the circumstances. - A rationale of the effective improvement of relevance generated by each amendment introduced to the current method. - A detailed description of the said amendments intended for stakeholders interested in the valuation.
+- An explicit explanation of the reasons why the current method would need to be modified or excluded due to the circumstances. - A rationale for the relevance of each amendment introduced to the adopted method, - A detailed description of the said amendments intended for any stakeholders interested in the valuation.